azsdk/azsdk-docs/01-Subscription-Security-(SS)/Readme.md

 ### Overview

-The subscription health check script runs a set of automated steps to examine a subscription and flags off conditions that are indications that your subscription may be at a higher risk due to various security issues, misconfigurations or obsolete artifacts/settings.
+The subscription health check script runs a set of automated scans to examine a subscription and flags off conditions that are indications that your subscription may be at a higher risk due to various security issues, misconfigurations or obsolete artifacts/settings.

 The following aspects of security are checked:
-1. Access control (IAM) configuration - IAM-related issues in the subscription
+1. Access control configuration - identity and access management related issues in the subscription
-2. Alert configuration - configuration of activity alerts for sensitive actions across various service types
+2. Alert configuration - configuration of activity alerts for sensitive actions for the subscription and various cloud resources
-3. Azure Security Center configuration - configuration of ASC (security point of contact, various policy settings, etc.)
+3. Azure Security Center configuration - configuration of ASC (security point of contact, various ASC policy settings, etc.)
 4. ARM Policy and Resource Locks configuration - presence of desired set of ARM policy rules and resource locks.

 [Back to top…](Readme.md#contents)
-### Subscription Health Scan - In-depth
+### Subscription Health Scan - What is covered?

-The subscription health check script runs a set of automated steps to examine a subscription and flags off conditions that are indications that your subscription may be at a higher risk due to various security issues, misconfigurations or obsolete artifacts/settings.

-The health check script reports progress to the console and summarizes findings at the end.
-Command outputs control evaluation summary to a CSV file and the details of each control evaluation to a LOG file (under "%LOCALAPPDATA%\Microsoft\AzSDKLogs\Sub_[yourSubscriptionName] ..." folder).

 The various security checks performed by the health check script are listed in the table below.
 The subsequent section explains how to interpret output in the LOG file and how to resolve issues.

 |Security rule checked   | Rationale|
 |------------ | -------------|